betrusted-io/betrusted-io.github.io/betrusted-architecture.md

     double-ratchet to yield a per-message throughput rate of about one every 60-100ms or so.
 This is a much more user-tolerable time for messaging.
-Furthermore, the CPU has sufficient performance to implement test feature such as voice calling that could be very compelling to end users.
+Furthermore, the CPU has sufficient performance to implement test features such as voice calling that could be very compelling to end users.
 The downside is that the two orders magnitude increase in static power translates to a standby time of weeks shrinking to about a day, while requiring a battery on the